alexisrolland/docker-openssl/README.md

 # Docker OpenSSL
 OpenSSL container to create certificates and keys.
+This allows you to use OpenSSL without needing to install it on your computer and regardless your are on Linux or Windows.
 It is based on the following tutorial: https://loglevel-blog.com/how-to-create-self-signed-certificate-with-openssl-and-docker

 # Create Docker Container